 But Wait – There’s More!

-The recent discovery of even more ancient Hebrew writing dates back to the 10th century BC, placing it within the reign of King David.
+The recent discovery of even more ancient Hebrew writing dating back to the 10th century BC places it within the reign of King David.
 This would support the opinion that Scripture was written centuries earlier than previously thought.

 The oldest parts of the Bible were likely written down in an early form of Hebrew (“proto-Hebrew”) that would be difficult although not impossible for modern Hebrew readers to interpret.